-The B.S. in Mathematics with Secondary Education Certification prepares you with a strong content knowledge in mathematics and pedagogical skills for teaching in the 21st century.
+The Bachelor of Science in Mathematics with Secondary Education Certification prepares students teaching mathematics in the 21st century.

 Three capstone courses, related to teaching mathematics, provide an integrated approach to understanding the theories, principles, and practices of teaching and learning mathematics along with the use of technology in the mathematics classroom.
-The three courses are taught by the mathematics education faculty, each having secondary classroom teaching experience.
-Through the use of active explorations, mathematics education readings and resources, case studies, peer teaching, and classroom technology, students develop a shared vision for teaching and learning mathematics.
+The 3 courses are taught by the mathematics education faculty, each having secondary classroom teaching experience.
+Students develop a shared vision for teaching and learning mathematics through:

 The department’s computer classroom contains 32 networked desktop computers.
 In addition, the secondary mathematics teaching lab has an interactive whiteboard and wireless laptops.
 The department also has sets of TI-83+ and TI-84 calculators and other hands-on teaching materials.

 Careers in Mathematics Education

 During the freshman year, students are paired with a mathematics education faculty mentor who will guide them through a series of pre-professional experiences to introduce them to the teaching profession.
 In the first few years, students spend a total of 3 days observing mathematics teaching in suburban, rural and urban settings.
 In addition, students volunteer as mathematics tutors.
 Students also become active in a professional organization, participate in community service projects and become involved in departmental activities.

 During the senior-year capstone courses, students observe and work with two secondary mathematics teachers for 7 to 8 days in their classrooms.
 This immersion experience prepares the prospective teacher for the pace and practice of day-to-day teaching.